Harsh-Tiwari678/Js-harsh/README.md

 <h1> LEARNING JAVA SCRIPT</h1>
-<H2> Understand and practice some questions on topics like loops , function , first order functions , higher order functions, arrays  </H2>
+<H2> Understanding Core Java Script Principles and trying to be better at it ...  </H2>